The Library Card

 - Must be 16 years or older (Children under age 16 must have a parent or guardian who qualifies present and who will be responsible for the child in order to get a library card)

 - Must be a resident of Richmond County (non-County residents visiting our library with a Virginia driver’s license may also get a card) Proof of residence is required if address on valid ID is incorrect.

 - Must have a valid Virginia Driver’s License or other ID issued by the Virginia Department of Motor Vehicles (DMV) (No exceptions)

 - Options for obtaining a library card:

-- In-person: Patrons may receive a library card by coming to the Richmond County Public Library and ask for assistance from the service desk staff.
+- In-person: Students and faculty ONLY may receive a library card by coming to the Richmond County Public Library and asking for assistance from the service desk staff.

 How can I use my library card?

 - Borrowing Materials from our Collection

 - These periods and limits on check-outs apply:

 - Circulating Books: 4 week loan, limit 2 renewals